The Nature School at Kortright

 THE NATURE SCHOOL at Kortright

-Registration for September 2023 is now open!
+Registration for 2024-2025 is now OPEN

 The Nature School at Kortright takes place primarily outside on Kortright’s 555-acre property, with access to a wide variety of natural ecosystems, accessible trails and multiple facilities.